romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You receive a secret scanning alert in your repository.
+Q: You receive a secret scanning alert in your repository.
 What factors should you consider when deciding how to respond to the alert?
 <details><summary>Show the answer</summary><p>

 - **The severity of the exposed secret and the potential impact on your project or organization**